 Shepparton Art Gallery Collection (1936)

-Themes: Building towns, cities and the garden state, Building community life, Shaping cultural and creative life
+Themes: Building community life, Shaping cultural and creative life